Iranian Revolution: The Shah leaves (16 January 1979)

-Bakhtiar's premiership and Khomeini's return (January–February, 1979)
+Bakhtiar's premiership and Ayatollah Khomeini's return (January–February, 1979)

-When news of the Shah's departure was announced, there were spontaneous scenes of joy throughout the country.
+When the news of the Shah's departure was announced from newspapers and news at 2 pm on Iran's National Radio, there were spontaneous scenes of joy throughout the country.
 Millions poured onto the streets, and virtually every remaining sign of the monarchy was torn down by the crowds.
 Bakhtiar dissolved SAVAK and freed all remaining political prisoners.
 He ordered the army to allow mass demonstrations, promised free elections and invited the revolutionaries into a government of "national unity".

 Bakhtiar invited Khomeini back to Iran, with the intention of creating a Vatican-like state in the holy city of Qom, declaring that "We will soon have the honor of welcoming home the Ayatollah Khomeini".
 On 1 February 1979 Khomeini returned to Tehran in a chartered Air France Boeing 747.
-The welcoming crowd of several million Iranians was so large he was forced to take a helicopter after the car taking him from the airport was overwhelmed by an enthusiastic welcoming crowd.
+The welcoming crowd of several million Iranians was so large he was forced to take a helicopter after the car taking him from the airport was overwhelmed by enthusiastic supporters.

-Khomeini was now not only the undisputed leader of the revolution, he had become what some called a "semi-divine" figure, greeted as he descended from his airplane with cries of 'Khomeini, O Imam, we salute you, peace be upon you.'
-Crowds were now known to chant "Islam, Islam, Khomeini, We Will Follow You," and even "Khomeini for King."
+Khomeini was now not only the undisputed leader of the revolution, he had become someone seen as a divinely-appointed figure, greeted as he descended from his airplane with cries of 'Khomeini, O Imam, we salute you, peace be upon you.'
 When asked by a reporter how he felt returning to his home country after a long exile, Khomeini replied "Nothing".

 On the day of his arrival Khomeini made clear his rejection of Bakhtiar's government in a speech promising, "I shall kick their teeth in.
 I appoint the government, I appoint the government in support of this nation".
-On 5 February at his headquarters in the Refah School in southern Tehran, he declared a provisional revolutionary government, appointed opposition leader Mehdi Bazargan (from the religious-nationalist Freedom Movement, affiliated with the National Front) as his own prime minister, and commanded Iranians to obey Bazargan as a religious duty.
+On 5 February at his headquarters in the Refah School in southern Tehran, he declared a provisional revolutionary government, appointed opposition leader Mehdi Bazargan (from the religious-nationalist Freedom Movement, affiliated with the National Front) as his own prime minister, and commanded Iranians to obey Bazargan as a religious duty:

 Angered, Bakhtiar made a speech of his own.
 Reaffirming himself as the legitimate leader, he declared that: